 Cater and Bell were initially recruited into the scheme by others, including several defendants who have pleaded guilty to related charges.
 Mark Boring previously pleaded guilty to wire fraud conspiracy and aggravated identity theft.
 His sentencing hearing is set for March 7.
 Martin Steele has pleaded guilty to wire fraud conspiracy and aggravated identity theft.
 His sentencing hearing has not been set.
 Gary Kinard has been sentenced to seven years and eleven months in federal prison for wire fraud conspiracy and aggravated identity theft for his role in the scheme.

 In accordance with their plea agreements, Cater has agreed to pay $145,961.35 and Bell has agreed to pay $268,356, in restitution to the scheme’s numerous victims.
-In addition, Cater and Bell have consented to forfeiture money judgments in the amounts of $15,000 and $26,000, respectively, which represent the proceeds of the fraud.
+In addition, Cater and Bell have Agreed to forfeiture money judgments in the amounts of $15,000 and $26,000, respectively, which represent the proceeds of the fraud.

 How does a timeshare scam work?